luminostech1089/Algorithams/README.md

-# Algorithams - Collection of code for some complicated problems
+# Algorithms - Collection of code for some complicated problems